 IMAGINE is an interdisciplinary, campus-wide collaboratory that connects spaces, people, resources and ideas to promote and facilitate the integration of the arts and technology.
 Learn More

 For the past seven summers, a group of Wheaton students and faculty work together in a start-up and research lab building and applying tools for introductory explorations of your favorite collection of texts.
 Learn More

 As part of a 15-week semester in Boston, Massachusetts, Wheaton students take two courses and spend 30+ hours a week undertaking an internship with a leading social change organization within the nonprofit business or public sector.
 Learn more

-Through activities such as MassChallenge, Summer Institute for Social Entrepreneurship, and the Social Entrepreneurship Club, among others, Wheaton creates opportunities for students to put into action their ideas for having a social impact on their world.
+Through activities such as the Social Entrepreneurship Launch Program, MassChallenge, and the Social Entrepreneurship Club, among others, Wheaton creates opportunities for students to put into action their ideas for having a social impact on their world.
 Learn More